Learn how to grow a carob tree for its chocolate substitute edible pods or as an ornamental plant. Growing Carob Tree is easy in warm climates.

-Growing Carob is durable evergreen tree native to the Mediterranean.
+Carob tree is a tough and durable evergreen tree native to the Mediterranean regions and belongs to the legume family.
+It’s promoted as a chocolate substitute, although the taste is a bit different–much sweeter with a hint of chocolate, less bitter and a way more nutritious.
 It has bright, green beautiful foliage, cluster of small flowers and edible pods that are used as cocoa powder substitute.

 Difficulty — Easy

 Soil pH — 6 – 8